 There’s a big gap between earning Explorist and Globalist status (30 nights vs. 60 nights), so this program offers some incremental perks for those who over-qualify for Explorist, but don’t quite reach Globalist.

-To the contrary, in situations where there’s a status fast track promotion (as we’re essentially seeing in 2021), those who qualify for status with fewer nights may not receive all the perks.
+To the contrary, in situations where there’s a status fast track promotion, those who qualify for status with fewer nights may not receive all the perks.

-Do elite nights earned through credit cards count towards Milestone Rewards?
+Do elite nights earned through credit cards count toward Milestone Rewards?

 Absolutely!
-Elite nights earned through World of Hyatt’s co-branded credit cards do count towards Milestone Rewards:
+Elite nights earned through World of Hyatt’s co-branded credit cards do count toward Milestone Rewards:

 - The World of Hyatt Credit Card (review) offers five elite nights annually just for having the card, plus two elite nights for every $5,000 spent on an ongoing basis

 - The World of Hyatt Business Credit Card (review) offers five elite nights for every $10,000 spent per calendar year

 Do promotional elite nights count toward Milestone Rewards?

 Yes.
 If World of Hyatt has a promotion offering bonus elite nights (as we sometimes see for all members, and sometimes see for those with a co-branded credit card), then those nights would count toward Milestone Rewards.